Still Over It: Music and lyrics

 On the album's twelfth track, "Closure", Walker sings about ending an unhealthy relationship over a nostalgic R&B beat inspired by Aaliyah.
 The song transitions into "Toxic" with rapper Lil Durk, a song about a complicated relationship that comes with benefits.
 The album's fourteenth track, "Dat Right There", is a Neptunes-produced track, described as an upbeat, petty anthem similar to the second track, where Walker "emphasizes [her] sexual prowess" and boasts about taking other women's boyfriends.
 "Screwin'" is a slow R&B track, where Walker and Omarion exchange sexually explicit banter.
 "Broken Promises" is another slow track, where the singer confronts her past lover for not living up to his standards.
-The album's seventeenth track, "Session 33", follow suit to Walker's 2018 debut single, "Session 32", as Walker confronts London on da Track for his infidelity after her pregnancy.
+The album's seventeenth track, "Session 33", follows up Walker's 2018 debut single, "Session 32", as Walker confronts London on da Track for his infidelity after her pregnancy.
 The album's nineteenth track, "4th Baby Mama", starts with a sample of Profyle's "Liar", and Walker begins with "I wanna start with your mama, she should've whooped your ass" to address London on da Track's infidelity and lack of support during her pregnancy.
 The album closes with a narration from singer, Ciara, delivering "an earnest appeal to Jesus to send her a deserving partner."